Flower-F/revitesse-lite/README.md

 # Revitesse Lite

 It is a copy of [Vitesse Lite](https://github.com/antfu/vitesse-lite), but it uses React.
-All the configs always kept fresh.
+All the configs always keep fresh.

 ## Features